Help get yourself started with the Linux operating system with this handy Linux Command sheet.

 man ls

-One thing to note is that not every command in Linux has a manual page, this is more of a problem with third-party party packages then tools provided by Linux.
+One thing to note is that not every command in Linux has a manual page.
+The lack of a manual is more of a problem with third-party party packages than the tools provided by Linux.

 PIPES

-A pipe in Linux is a form of redirection that can be used to send the output of one command to another.
+A pipe in Linux is a form of redirection that can send the output of one command to another.

 [COMMAND1] | [COMMAND2]

-The pipe is an incredibly useful tool when you want to get the result from a command then use that result in some form.
+The pipe is an incredibly useful tool for getting the result from a command and using it to perform another task.

 ls | head

 There are a variety of other use cases for pipes in Linux.
-Pipes are a tool that can really simplify managing a Linux based operating system.
+Pipes are a tool that can simplify managing a Linux-based operating system.

 File System Commands

-This section touches on Linux commands that help with managing the file system on a Linux based operating system.
+This section touches on Linux commands that help manage the file system on a Linux-based distribution.

-These Linux commands deal with tasks such as copying, moving, deleting, editing, unzipping and renaming files.
-The commands touch on tasks such as file permissions.
+These Linux commands deal with tasks such as copying, moving, deleting, editing, unzipping, and renaming files.
+In addition, the commands touch on tasks such as file permissions.

 Traversing Directories in Linux